MhJunaid1/CS/General/Programming/DefensiveProgramming.md

 ✅ **Assertions:** Ensure assumptions about the code are correct during development.
 🔍 **Logging & Monitoring:** Keep logs of unexpected issues for debugging.

+Too much defensive programming is going to bloat your code with too much validation